handeyeco/personal-blog/posts/20250307-bc-picks/index.md

 ---
 title: Bandcamp Friday Picks
-description: Some Creative Commons music on Bandcamp that I like
+description: Some Creative Commons music on Bandcamp that I like - Fog Lake, ZINNIA, Big Blood
 date: 2025-03-07
 ---